Doodleverse/segmentation_gym/README.md

 * seg-images-in-folder working ok for multiclass Imagery
 * code and directory structure greatly simplified
 * standarized imagery is now [-1, 1], rather than [0,1] - old models will break with the new implementation - you should retrain your old model

+##version 0.0.5, 10/21/21
+* implements 3 unets, in a consistent way, and with much bigger options
+* fixes bug in prior resunet implementation that used BATCH size for the number of filters
+* vanilla unet , residual unet, and 'satellite unet'
+* satellite unet is a reworking of  https://deepsense.ai/deep-learning-for-satellite-imagery-via-image-segmentation/
+* nicer color overlay outputs in training script
+* imports and model_imports are separated, the former for non-tf/keras, and the latter for tf/keras
+* cleaned up import functions and and called dependencies

+## tested combos

+### UNet
+"FILTERS":16,
+Total params: 877,572

+"FILTERS":13,
+580,272

+"FILTERS":12,
+494,788

+##Res-Unet

+"FILTERS":10,
+Total params: 603,064